ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Update Race Manager Client Script

-We need to update the **Race_Manager_Client** script so that it has references to a few things as well as update the UI with the split times.
+We need to update the **RaceManager_Client** script so that it has references to a few things as well as update the UI with the split times.

 1. Drag and drop the **Splits** panel onto the script as a custom property and rename it to **splitsPanel**.
 2. Drag and drop the **Splits** group inside the **Triggers** group onto the script as a custom property and rename it to **splitTriggers**.